Streaming Video Temporal Action Segmentation In Real Time: Abstract

 \section{Abstract}

 Temporal action segmentation (TAS) is a critical step toward long-term video understanding.
-Recent studies follow a pattern that builds models based on features instead of raw video image.
-However, these models are trained complicatedly and limit application scenarios.
-It is hard for them to segment actions of video in real time because they must work after the full video features are extracted.
+Recent studies based on the pre-extracted video features instead of raw video image information.
+However, those models are trained complicatedly and limit application scenarios.
+It is hard for them to segment human actions of video in real time because they must work after the full video features are extracted.
 As the real-time action segmentation task is different from TAS task, we define it as streaming video real-time temporal action segmentation (SVTAS) task.
 In this paper, we propose a real-time end-to-end multi-modality model for SVTAS task.
-To the best of our knowledge, it is the first multi-modality real-time TAS model.
-Under the same evaluation criteria as full video TAS, our model segments action in real time with less than 40\% of state-of-the-art model computation and achieves 90\% of the accuracy of the full video state-of-the-art model.
-Code is available at https://github.com/*****/*****.git.
+More specifically, we incrementally propose three frameworks to solve the SVTAS task and enhance the model performance step-by-step.
+To the best of our knowledge, it is the first multi-modality real-time temporal action segmentation model.
+Under the same evaluation criteria as full video TAS, our model segments human action in real time with less than 40\% of state-of-the-art model computation and achieves 90\% of the accuracy of the full video state-of-the-art model.
+Code is available at https://github.com/Thinksky5124/SVTAS.git.